By Nick Nilsson

 Author of Time-Volume Training

-100 rep training is pretty simple: 1 set of a hundred reps.
+100 rep training is pretty simple: do 1 set of a hundred reps.

 You do just one set of one exercise per bodypart and do a total-body workout each time you train.
-Very simple but VERY challenging.
+It's very simple but VERY challenging.

 So what could possibly be useful about 100 rep sets for building muscle?